Extended Mattress Warranties: Must-Have Protection Overview

 Full Replacement Warranty

-A full replacement warranty means the manufacturer will replace your defective mattress with a new one at no cost.
-This type of warranty usually covers defects in materials or workmanship, such as broken coils or split seams.
+This type of warranty guarantees the manufacturer will replace your defective mattress with a new one at no cost.
+Typically, full replacement warranties cover defects in materials or workmanship, such as broken coils or torn seams.

 Prorated Warranty

-A prorated warranty covers the cost of repairs or replacement but decreases in value over time.
-Initially, the manufacturer may cover the entire cost, but as the years go by, you might have to pay a portion.
+A prorated warranty covers repair or replacement costs but decreases in value over time.
+Initially, the manufacturer may absorb the entire cost, but over the years, you may bear a portion of the expense.

 Limited Warranty

-A limited warranty only covers specific parts or issues, such as broken coils or foam deterioration.
-It offers less protection compared to full replacement or prorated warranties.
-Always check the exact terms and conditions to know what’s included.
+Limited warranties cover specific parts or issues, such as foam deterioration or coil breakage, offering less protection than the other two warranty types.
+Always scrutinize the terms and conditions to know what’s included.

 Extended Warranty